 The most affluent parents can help their kids with one of life’s biggest expenses – homeownership.
 Can you imagine how much easier purchasing a house would be if someone else gifted you the down payment?
 Bye-bye PMI, hello reasonable rates!

 Some parents are even able to buy their kids starter homes or condos.
-Having your own place that is already paid for is a huge benefit for anyone starting out in a life.
+Having your own place that is already paid for is a huge benefit for anyone starting out in life.
 It’s a way to transfer wealth to your kids that will be an asset to them for years to come.

 The Privilege of Generational Wealth